-(b) Had been subject to such filing requirements for the past ninety (90) days.
+(b) Had been subject to suc (b) Had been subject to such filing requirements for the past ninety (90) days.
 Yes [X] No []

 - 13. Aggregate market value of voting stocks held by non-affiliate P2,747,891,003 - 14.
 Check whether the issuer has filed all documents and reports required to be filed by Section 17 of the Code subsequent to the distribution of securities under a plan confirmed by a court or the commission.